 This city is a pretty safe place to live – and the locals seem to think so, too.

 There aren’t many places that you “can’t” go, just certain areas and neighbourhoods (which we’ve already mentioned) that you should be more aware of – or that you shouldn’t be wandering around by yourself late at night.
-It’s important for you to know where to stay and where to wander in Toronto.
+It’s important for you to know where to wander and where to stay in Toronto.

 Toronto does have problems with shootings and gang crime.
 However, these are isolated incidents and contained between gangs themselves; not something that you’re likely to get involved with.